 Plantain has been used to relieve toothaches, ulcers, digestive complaints, gout and kidney infections.

 Plantain seems to create a natural aversion to cigarettes, thereby making it easier to leave them behind.
 It can be used in various forms: tea, tincture or spray.
 For a tea, simply add one teaspoon of dried plantain to a cup of boiling water, steep for at least ten minutes, then drink before you reach for a cigarette.
 Many people find that this eliminates the craving or that they don’t want to smoke a whole cigarette.
-Plantain tincture or quit-smoking spray should be used according to the package directions, usually just prior to lighting up.

 All Herbs Are Hand Picked